 The Wi-Fi in your home should be fast and seamless, so you can enjoy everything the internet has to offer.
 That’s why we designed Google Wifi.
 Note: Google Wifi is the previous version of Google Nest Wifi.

 What Google Wifi does (and why it's cool)

-- Google Wifi is a new type of home Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
-You’ll still need an Internet Service Provider (ISP) and modem to connect to the internet.
+- Google Wifi is a home mesh Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
+You’ll still need an Internet Service Provider (ISP) and a modem to connect to the internet.

 - Google Wifi is built on our mesh Wi-Fi technology.
 Once you set up your mesh network, the Google Wifi points create a high-powered connection and work together to make sure your devices stay on the clearest channel with the fastest bandwidth.
 The result is fast Wi-Fi everywhere in your house, not just right next to the router.
 You can even roam throughout the house while on a video call or while streaming a movie without the signal dropping.